paymill/paymill-wordpress/readme.txt

 = Does this plugin calls to another server? =
 Yes.
 As Pamill is a payment service provider, it is absolutely required to call home to make sure that the payments are valid.
 We are talking about three different reasons for calling home:

 * 1. PAYMILL Javascript Bridge makes sure that payment data is correct and creates a payment token delivered to your server after checkout.
 This avoids delivering payment data to your server, what is -in most cases- absolutely prohibited by all common credit card providers.
 * 2. PAYMILL PHP Bridge finishes the order and delivers the generated token to the PAYMILL server.
-* 3. (planned) For security purposes we will implement a feature which delivers WordPress version number and PAYMILL Plugin version number upon payment process.
+* 3. For security purposes we will implement a feature which delivers WordPress version number and PAYMILL Plugin version number upon payment process.
 This will give us the ability to warn paymill merchants who are using a very outdated WordPress version or about known security holes in specific version when still using them.

 = Are there any fees for payments? =